Updated: Dec 8, 2022

 In addition, you might discover that mental distress damages are subject to a statutory cap, depending on the seriousness of your injuries, the nature of the case, and the law of your local jurisdiction.

-Physical injuries as result of work-related accidents frequently have significant psychological repercussions, even though allegations of emotional anguish are sometimes met with mistrust in some quarters.
+Physical injuries as a result of work-related accidents frequently have significant psychological repercussions, even though allegations of emotional anguish are sometimes met with mistrust in some quarters.
 These disorders are genuine and upsetting and are also compensable as part of your injury claim

 Consult with Pre-screened California employment lawyers right now!